prettydiff/wisdom/controversial_opinions.md

 These are the people that appear to barely have a pulse even under intense external environmental stress, such as remaining serenely calm under intense pressure.

 **If you want the best front-end developers, and at a bargain price, hire unnaturally calm people off the street that are minimally intelligent enough to learn to code.
 Assume all training expenses as a cost of doing business.**
+That prior statement describes males.
+It applies to females less directly.
 Most businesses do the opposite only to be hopelessly surprised the quality of work is garbage and the developers responsible for that garbage are extremely narcissistic when assessing responsibility.
 That narcissism is exceedingly more common than in a natural social environment, because redirection is a survival mechanism of the grossly incompatible.

+## Programming and Sex
+In psychology there are measured cross-cultural differences between the sexes.
+Females rate higher than males in both agreeability and neuroticism.
+Males rate higher in assertiveness and conscientiousness.

+This is interesting because in the prior section I specifically mentioned that for male front-end developers the primary predictor of success after intelligence is low neuroticism.
+If females regularly score higher than males in neuroticism then, all other things being equal, should achieve a lower predictor of success compared to a male population, but this isn't the case.
+The section above was specific to tree models and abstract relationships generally and the DOM specifically.
+In my experience females are substantially less restricted in navigating tree models compared to males.
+All that means is that success is more clearly identifiable and predictive for male candidates as front-end developers while female candidates have a comfortable margin of error that is both less predictive and lower risk.

+I don't know why female performance is different than male performance in this narrow slice of programming.
+My completely uneducated and utterly baseless assumption is that females achieve a greater non-cognitive self-awareness that allows for increased neuroticism with minimized cognitive distraction, a capability less well developed in males.
+This could be due to differences in neurophysiology.
+Female brains are measured at masses equivalent to male brains but in a measurably smaller volume indicating higher density structures.
+Female brains also have a substantially wider inter-hemispheric bridge that may allow parallel processing capabilities that are less developed in males.

+Males, on the other hand, are measured having a negligibly increased spatial processing capability compared to females, but dominate on spatial processing evaluations compared to females indicating a male preference, almost to the point of singular reliance, upon spatial processing for problem solving.
+That is convenient to solve for a variety of abstract reasoning problems, but it also presents as a single point of failure and its among the most expensive (tiring) of thought exercises.
+Females preference spatial processing less than males, which is less exhaustive, but may present as slower reasoning on problems best solved by spatial reasoning.

+Regardless, I have not discovered any research or identified any self-observations that indicate one sex performs better at programming than the other.
+It seems the greatest discriminator for programmers is intelligence and that factor applies equally to the sexes.
+Females are a minority population among developers, and if that isn't a result of capability its a result of selection and/or preference.
+My strongest recommendation is to encourage more women to become programmers as this injects a greater diversity of problem solving capabilities.
+It increases the potential for success at zero cost and no increase of risk.

 ## Why JavaScript Needs Frameworks
 The glue that holds all things together on the front end is the Document Object Model (DOM).